 - Stays booked through Delta Vacations will not apply towards the credit.

-- Anything booked through Delta Stays besides vacation rentals and hotels will not work to trigger the credit.
+- Anything booked through Delta Stays, other than vacation rentals and hotels, will not trigger the credit.

 - When booking through Delta Stays, you usually won’t earn hotel points or elite status credits.
 You most likely won’t receive elite benefits either.

-- Charges must be processed within a given calendar year for the credit to count; when the stay actually occurs doesn’t matter.
-For instance, if you booked a stay for July, 2025 in December, 2024, your 2024 credits would apply, so long as the charge is processed before the end of the December 31st.
+- Charges must be processed within a given calendar year for the credit to count; the actual stay date doesn’t matter.
+For instance, if you booked a stay for July 2025 in December 2024, your 2024 credits would apply, provided the charge is processed before the end of December 31st.

 What it covers:

-- Platinum Cards: Earn up to $20 back per month for eligible purchases at: Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, The New York Times, and the Wall Street Journal.
+- Platinum Cards: Earn up to $25 back per month for eligible purchases at Disney+, a Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, Paramount+, YouTube Premium, YouTube TV, and/or The Wall Street Journal.

 Tips: